Written by Ari Parker — Updated: Wednesday, December 11, 2024

-We receive many questions about every topic related to Medicare.
+We receive many questions about what’s covered by Medicare.
 One common question is whether or not Medicare pays for in-home healthcare services.

-The short answer is yes—Medicare does cover home health care.
-However, you must meet eligibility requirements to receive coverage.
-When covered, Medicare only provides part-time care, and there's a maximum number of days and hours for which you can receive coverage.
+The short answer is yes—Medicare does cover some home health care.
+However, you must meet eligibility requirements.
+When covered, Medicare only provides part-time care, and there are limits on the days and hours you can get coverage for.

 Medicare covers home health care, but only for short-term periods.

-Medicare coverage for home health services includes physical therapy, skilled nursing care (coupled with a home health aide), and medical devices.
+Medicare coverage for home health services includes physical therapy, skilled nursing care, speech-language pathology, occupational therapy, and part-time home health aide services.

 Skilled nursing care like medication administration and monitoring vital signs